Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Poseidon.md

 ***Traits:***
+- Poseidon's Boons spawn magical water that extinguishes Greek Fire.
 - Can talk to and command Horses (command - need to beat at a willpower roll)
-- Can talk to and command Fish and underwater creatures  (command - need to beat at a willpower roll)
+- Can talk to and command small fish and underwater creatures  (command - need to beat at a willpower roll)
 - Can breath underwater
 -